kenthejr/eggshot/docs/overview.md

 - Modular ECS-based architecture for scalability and clarity
 - LAN support with lobby creation and ready-up system

-This document serves as the high-level overview of the project’s goals and architecture.
+This document serves as the high-level overview of the project's goals and architecture.

 For additional details, see:
 - [`requirements.md`](./requirements.md)